writethedocs/www/docs/conf/na/2016/cfp.rst

 costs for our speakers, we are able to keep ticket prices low and to make the conference accessible to the largest number of participants possible.
-If your proposal is accepted but you are unable to attend due to travel costs, however, please let us know and we will do what we can to help out.
+If your proposal is accepted but you are unable to attend due to travel costs, however, please let us know and we will make sure you can make it.

 Speaking at Write the Docs is a fantastic way to participate in the conference.
 Additionally, all those who submit a proposal but are not